 The biggest advantage of paying for OEM parts is that you can rely on the consistency that comes along with a certain brand.
 When you use Lexus repair parts as part of your Lexus service, you know you’ll be getting the highest possible quality.
-You should keep in mind, however, that auto repair shops sometimes give quotes assuming that you’ll want generic parts, and some insurance companies will even require that you pay the difference if you want OEM parts used in an otherwise covered repair.
+You should keep in mind, however, that auto repair shops sometimes give quotes assuming that you’ll want generic parts, and some insurance companies will even require that you pay the difference if you want OEM parts use in an otherwise cover repair.

-“Generic” Vs. “Aftermarket” Parts
+“Generic” Vs. “Aftermarket” Auto Parts

 Just as when you’re buying name-brand or store-brand products at the grocery store, part of what you’re paying for is name recognition.
 But unlike when you’re grocery shopping, sub-par parts can increase physical and financial risk significantly.
 You should also weigh the cost of the repair parts against the value of the car.
 If you’re driving a standard Honda, it’s probably fine to leave the decision up to your repair techs; if you’re taking your car in for Lexus service or service on other luxury brands, you may want to pay a bit more attention.